Logo

 C1G.png

-Sometimes a device named "Circle" might appear in your devices list in the Circle app.
+Sometimes a product named "Circle" might appear in your device list in the Circle app.
 What is this and why is it there?

 Check the MAC address